Are you a patient or caregiver? Visit our website TheAnswerToCancer.org for more information on immunotherapy for kidney

 IMMUNOTHERAPY FOR KIDNEY CANCER

 The first suggestion that kidney cancer might be a good target for immunotherapy came from the observation that patients with metastatic kidney cancer occasionally experienced spontaneous regressions after surgical removal of the primary tumor.
 Immunotherapies in the form of immune-stimulating chemicals called cytokines have been used for more than a decade to treat kidney cancer.
 The cytokines interleukin-2 (IL-2) and interferon-alpha cause kidney cancers to shrink in approximately 10%-20% of patients, and provide durable remissions in a subset of these patients.
 In the recent past, IL-2 was the most common first-line therapy for advanced kdiney cancer, but because it can have serious side effects many doctors now only use it for cancers that are not responding to targeted therapies.

 Beyond cytokines and targeted therapies, several newer immunotherapies are becoming important in the treatment of kidney cancer.
-They fall into three broad categories: checkpoint inhibitors, cancer vaccines, and adoptive cell therapy.
+They fall into five broad categories: checkpoint inhibitors and immune modulators, cancer vaccines, adoptive cell therapy, monoclonal antibodies, and cytokines.
 These therapies for kidney cancer are still in clinical testing, but their successful use in other types of cancers suggests that they may ultimately prove beneficial for kidney cancer patients as well.

 A phase II study of MPDL3280A, a PD-L1 antibody being developed by Roche/Genentech, as monotherapy or in combination with Avastin (bevacizumab) versus sunitinib in patients with untreated advanced renal cell carcinoma (NCT01984242).